equinor/mad/.changeset/curvy-cheetahs-battle.md

 "@equinor/mad-components": minor
 ---

-Added dialog components and alert function for easy usability to trigger dialog
+Added `Dialog` components and `alert` function for easy usability to trigger dialog